The Best Herbs for SIBO Treatment

 - Immune System Support: Allicin’s antimicrobial and anti-inflammatory properties help the body combat infections and maintain a balanced gut environment.

 - Antioxidant Activity: Allicin has antioxidant properties that protect cells from oxidative damage caused by bacteria.
+It’s important to note that allicin is unstable and can degrade quickly.
+Those treating SIBO usually take Allicin as a capsule so it reaches the small intestine more easily.

-Herbs for SIBO: Potential for the Future
+Herbal Remedies for SIBO: Potential for the Future

 Scientists in 2020 published a protocol for systematic review and meta-analysis on Chinese herbal medicine for SIBO.
 The herbs include garlic, black cumin, cloves, cinnamon, thyme, all-spice, bay leaves, mustard and rosemary.
 All of these herbs have demonstrated antimicrobial properties.